Programmer-Network/Programmer-Network-Kubernetes/docusaurus/docs/kubernetes/k3s-maintenance.md

 - **Draining** safely evicts all non-essential pods from the node, allowing Kubernetes to reschedule them on other nodes.
 - It also makes the node "unschedulable," ensuring no new pods can be assigned to the node while it’s offline.

+#### What does "evicting" a Pod Mean?

+- In Kubernetes, "evicts" refers to the process of safely terminating Pods on a node, typically to free up resources or for maintenance, allowing them to be rescheduled on other nodes.

 #### How to Drain a Node:
 To drain a node, run the following command replacing `<node-name>` with the name of the node you want to update: